-Building a Multimodal Future is unique in that it presents real-life case studies for improving existing transportation systems without the need of building and expanding existing roadways.
+Building a Multimodal Future is unique in that it presents real-life case studies for increasing density and reducing parking through effective transportation demand management (TDM) policies.
 Spread across the United States, these 10 examples – urban, suburban, and rural – offer perspectives of those who implement these policies and those who are affected by them, including developers, property owners, and managers, as well as other professionals who work with TDM policies.

 In future interviews about this book and topic, we aim to get the perspectives of experts at and associated with the Urban Land Institute.
 Here are some comments from Justin about Building a Multimodal Future:

 Q: Who is this book designed for?